 Region-Wise Market Insights

-Asia-Pacific accounted for the largest market share at 38.7% in 2024; however, the Middle East & Africa region is expected to register the fastest growth, expanding at a CAGR of 22.5% between 2025 and 2032.
+North America accounted for the largest market share at 34% in 2025 however, Asia-Pacific is expected to register the fastest growth, expanding at a CAGR of 12.4% between 2026 and 2033.

 Cold Chain Market by Region